Social influence bias

-The social influence bias is an asymmetric herding effect on online social media platforms which makes users overcompensate for negative ratings but amplify positive ones.
+The social influence bias is an asymmetric herding effect on online social media platforms that makes users overcompensate for negative ratings but amplify positive ones.
 Driven by the desire to be accepted within a specific group, it surrounds the idea that people alter certain behaviors to be like those of the people within a group.
 Therefore, it is a subgroup term for various types of cognitive biases.
 Some social influence bias types include the bandwagon effect, authority bias, groupthinking effect, social comparison bias, social media bias and more.
 Understanding these biases helps us understand the term overall.

 However, the composition of the term "social influence bias" requires critical examination to understand the way that it affects individuals' and groups' lives.
 The term "influence" has 2 different types of stigma.
 For one, it surrounds the idea that people show their true inner selves when "under the influence".
 On the other end, it also proposes the idea that people are not their own selves when "under the influence".
 These tend to be constructions made by people, which also tend to fit the situation based on their own perspectives.
 So, even in social terms, it requires both sides to be examined to understand whether we truly are affected by context, or we remain to be and behave in terms of our own selves.
-The term "influence" doesn't necessarily say that there lies greater strength in our inner self's desires and decisions, nor does it say that external factors have the greater power.
+The term "influence" doesn't necessarily say that there lies greater strength in our inner selves' desires and decisions, nor does it say that external factors have the greater power.
 In a similar manner, both social and non-social judgments are to be associated with anxiety, but the same can't necessarily be said in the case of social conformity.
 So, the gray areas within this topic beg the question, "What does social influence bias say about us, and does it affect us all in the same way?"